iotaledger/goshimmer/documentation/docs/protocol_specification/components/markers.md

 ```

 ###  Markers Application: Approval Weight Estimation

 To approximate the approval weight of a message, we simply retrieve the approval weight of its `FM` list.
-Since the message is in the past cone of its `FM`s, the approval weight and the finality will be at least the same as its `FM`s.
+Since the message is in the past cone of its `FM`s, the approval weight, and the finality will be at least the same as its `FM`s.
 This will of course be a lower bound (which is the “safe” bound), but if the markers are set frequently enough, it should be a good approximation.

 For details of managing approval weight of each marker and approval weight calculation thereof please refer to [Approval Weight](consensus_mechanism.md#approval-weight-aw).